 Key Lecture Points

-- The Earth has now warmed by greater than 1 degree C, (about 2 degrees F) since the beginning of the industrial revolution, and the effects of climate change are starting to be felt around the world including changes in precipitation patterns and increased drought.
+- The Earth has now warmed by 1.1°C (about 2.2°F) since the beginning of the industrial revolution, and the effects of climate change are starting to be felt around the world including changes in precipitation patterns and increased drought.
 Already climate change is having repercussions in society.
-For example, experts have found that the effects of climate change are an ancillary factor in mass migrations from Syria and Guatemala.
+For example, experts have found that the effects of climate change are an ancillary factor in mass migrations from the Middle East and Latin America.

 - How do scientists know that the current changes in the climate are caused by humans rather than natural fluctuations in the Earth’s climate?